prisma/prisma1/docs/1.0/04-Reference/01-Service-Configuration/03-Data-Modelling-(SDL).md

 The relations that are included in your schema affect the available operations in the [GraphQL API](!alias-abogasd0go).
 For every relation,

-* [relation queries](!alias-nia9nushae#relation-queries) allow you to query data across types or aggregated for a relation
+* [relation queries](!alias-ahwee4zaey#querying-data-across-relations) allow you to query data across types or aggregated for a relation (note that this is also possible using [Relay](https://facebook.github.io/relay/)'s [connection model](!alias-ahwee4zaey#connection-queries))
 * [nested mutations](!alias-ol0yuoz6go#nested-mutations) allow you to create, connect, update, upsert and delete nodes across types
-* [relation subscriptions](!alias-aip7oojeiv#relation-subscriptions) allow you to get notified of changes to a relation
+* [relation subscriptions](!alias-aey0vohche#relation-subscriptions) allow you to get notified of changes to a relation

 ## GraphQL directives